 Prograf Side Effects

-Note: This document contains side effect information about tacrolimus.
-Some of the dosage forms listed on this page may not apply to the brand name Prograf.
+Note: This page contains side effects data for the generic drug tacrolimus.
+It is possible that some of the dosage forms included below may not apply to the brand name Prograf.

 For the Consumer

 Applies to tacrolimus: oral capsule, oral capsule extended release

 Other dosage forms: